 Thus, a person deprived of parental rights:

-• cannot receive in the future those property rights related to paternity that he could have in the event of his disability (the right to support from the child, the right to a pension and compensation for harm in the event of loss of a breadwinner, the right to inheritance);
+- cannot receive in the future those property rights associated with paternity that he could have in the event of his incapacity for work (the right to maintenance from the child, the right to a pension and compensation for harm in the event of the loss of a breadwinner, right of inheritance);

 There is also the possibility, simultaneously with the deprivation of parental rights, to ask the court to decide on the collection of alimony for the child.